Learning Management System LMS): What is it?

 A Learning Management System offers numerous functions that support structured training in your company.
 The central functions include

-Education controlling & monitoring
+Education controlling & Monitoring

 - Learning progress monitoring: monitoring and tracking of learning progress for HR developers and employees